diva-exchange/divachain/README.md

 #### GET /stack
 Get the stack (queue) of local transactions.

-#### GET /pool/locks
+#### GET /pool/tx
-Get the current locks on the transaction pool.
+Get the current transactions in the pool.

 #### GET /pool/votes
-Get the current votes on the transaction pool.
+Get the current votes in the pool.

-#### GET /pool/block
-Get the block which might be committed, if the consensus gets reached.

 #### GET /block/genesis
 Get the genesis block.